juanjo-pl/devtools/README.md

 ## TODO
 * [x] Change kafka UI to [kafbat](https://github.com/kafbat/kafka-ui/tree/main). -> Done on `2025-10-13`.
-* [ ] Change Kafka Container to version: kafka-to-version-3.5.2
+* [ ] Change Kafka Container for something newer.
+Is really old, but it works in cluster mode.